- Employment Law Guide

 Notices and Posters

-The Save Our Small and Seasonal Businesses Act of 2005 (Act) authorized the Department of Homeland Security (DHS), effective October 1, 2005, to impose administrative remedies (including civil monetary penalties in an amount not to exceed $10,000 per violation) as it or its designee determines to be appropriate if an employer is found to have committed a substantial failure to meet any of the conditions of the petition or a willful misrepresentation of a material fact in such petition.
+The Save Our Small and Seasonal Businesses Act of 2005 (Act) authorized DHS, effective October 1, 2005, to impose administrative remedies (including civil monetary penalties in an amount not to exceed $10,000 per violation) as it or its designee determines to be appropriate if an employer is found to have committed a substantial failure to meet any of the conditions of the petition or a willful misrepresentation of a material fact in such petition.
 DHS delegated its authority to impose sanctions to the Secretary of Labor.
-The Act also authorizes DHS to deny petitions filed with respect to these employers for a period of one to five years.
-The Secretary of Labor may bar employers (and their successors in interest), attorneys, or agents from filing petitions for a period of no more than three years.
+The Secretary of Labor may bar employers (and their successors in interest), attorneys, or agents from filing petitions for a period of no more than five years.

 Relation to State, Local, and Other Federal Laws

-Various Federal, state, and local labor standards, such as the Fair Labor Standards Act, will apply to foreign workers employed in the U.S.
+Various federal, state, and local labor standards, such as the Fair Labor Standards Act, apply to H-2B workers employed in the U.S. the same as they apply to other workers.

 Compliance Assistance Available

-Employers may obtain information on how to apply for a temporary nonagricultural labor certification, including application forms and directives that contain prescribed procedural requirements, from the national office of the Office of Foreign Labor Certification(http://www.foreignlaborcert.doleta.gov/).
+Employers may obtain information on how to apply for a temporary nonagricultural labor certification, including application forms and directives that contain prescribed procedural requirements, from the national office of the OFLC.

 Employment and Training Administration,